Home » National Parks » A True Hidden Gem: What to do in the Beautiful Hayden Valley

 Violet Creek Credit: Michael Poland (USGS-Public Domain)

-Upper Yellowstone River in the Beautiful Hayden Valley
+Upper Yellowstone River in the beautiful Hayden Valley

 Besides its scenic beauty, the Upper Yellowstone River offers excellent fishing opportunities.
 This river slowly meanders through a variety of terrain, from alpine meadows and rugged canyons to broad valleys and grasslands.
-The wide-open endless grassy plains resemble the prairie of yesteryear with gently sloping hills ringed by ranges of jagged mountain peaks.
+The wide-open, endless grassy plains resemble the prairie of yesteryear, with gently sloping hills ringed by ranges of jagged mountain peaks.
 Take your time.
 There are plenty of pullouts along the road to stop and use the binoculars to look for wolves, bears, and other animals in the wide-open meadows.
 If you wish to see wildlife at a leisurely pace, the Hayden Valley is a spectacular drive.
 Along with patience, stopping to view the sights-you can be rewarded!.

 Before coming to Yellowstone National Park, invest in some excellent binoculars, spotting scope, or a telescopic lens for your camera.

-TIP: It’s definitely worth stopping when you see people with spotting scopes, as they can tell you what they have seen or pointed out things you might not have noticed.
+PRO TIP: It’s definitely worth stopping when you see people with spotting scopes, as they can tell you what they have seen or pointed out things you might not have noticed.

 Note: It’s worth noting that the Upper Yellowstone River is a sensitive ecosystem, and visitors are encouraged to practice responsible recreation and respect the natural environment.
 This includes practicing Leave No Trace principles and following any posted regulations or guidelines.

-The Iconic American Bison-Hayden Valley Symbol of the West
+The Iconic American Bison-Hayden Valley, Symbol of the West

 Hayden Valley Herd